Phipps Bend Nuclear Plant: Cancellation and legacy

 Remains of the Unit 1 reactor shell, with cooling tower base in the background.

 In 1981, the TVA board of directors voted unanimously to defer further construction of the Phipps Bend nuclear project in a conference at the TVA's twin tower complex in downtown Knoxville.
 More than 100 individuals attended the conference to protest the deferment, with over 40 Hawkins County residents wearing yellow armbands signifying that they were "hostages" to the TVA.
 In 1987, the TVA auctioned off the Phipps Bend site and the incomplete nuclear facility to Phipps Bend Joint Venture LLC, an industrial development group consisting of Hawkins County and Kingsport officials.

 Charlotte, North Carolina–based renewable energy firm Birdseye Renewable Energy announced in a partnership with Atlanta-based United Renewable Energy to construct a photovoltaic power station at the Phipps Bend site.
 The six-acre facility, consisting of more than 3,000 solar panels, was completed in 2017 at a cost of $1.8 million.
 Birdseye has contracted to sell its power to Holston Electric Cooperative, an electricity distributor based in Hawkins and Hamblen counties.
 The TVA assisted in the project with its Solar Solutions Initiative, which provides financial incentives for solar power projects in the Tennessee Valley.

-In August 2025, approximately 146 acres at the site were leased to Highland Materials, an American-based polysilicon manufacturing firm, which included the steel base structure of the Unit 1 cooling tower.
+In August 2025, approximately 146 acres at the site were leased to Highland Materials, an American-based polysilicon manufacturing firm, which included the site of steel base structure of the Unit 1 cooling tower.
 Around this same time, the Phipps Bend Industrial Park was renamed as the Phipps Bend Advanced Manufacturing & Technology Campus.